cyx233/NachOS/nachos/proj1/README.md

 ```
 Use a ```HashMap wakeUpTimeMap``` to save alart events as KThread-TimeStamp pairs.

-In every timerInterrupt, traversal the list, and set ready status to threads whose TimeStamp is earlier than current.
+During every timerInterrupt, traversal the list and set ready status to threads whose TimeStamp is earlier than the current.
 These threads will continue in **line (a)**.

-Canceling an alarm events is removing a Kthread-TimeStamp pair from the ```wakeUpTimeMap``` directly.
+Canceling an alarm events is defined by removing a Kthread-TimeStamp pair from the ```wakeUpTimeMap``` directly.
 And then set the status to ready.

 ### KThread.join
 ```java